 - If you’re planning ahead, this baked pollock is great for meal plan use.
 You can prepare the butter sauce in advance and store it in the fridge.
 When ready, simply assemble and bake.
 It keeps your cooking routine simple and efficient.

-How can I tell when pollock is cooked?
+How do I know when the pollock is fully cooked?

 Related